odea-project/qAlgorithms/report/discussion_tests.md

 If more lenient gaps are considered again in the future, this scaling will likely have to be reworked to not automatically exclude remote but relevant points from influencing the DQSB.

+An edge case was addressed which led to incorrect peaks being returned.
+The error occurred when, during peak finding within a bin, the selected centroids no longer fulfilled the statistical criteria for belonging to the same mass trace.
+A test was added which controlled the maximum order space, normalised to the standard deviation of masses within the peak, against the critical distance as described for qBinning [@qBinning].
+These Peaks are now returned with a DQSF of -1 to indicate them being incorrect.

 # Conclusion
 It could be shown that, using exclusively very broad statistics generated